Pennsylvania Turnpike Reconstruction Management

 Join project manager Noel Caron, PE, for a recap.

-The Pennsylvania Turnpike Commission contracted Erdman Anthony for construction management (CM) and construction inspection (CI) services for the total reconstruction of the turnpike between mileposts 242 and 245 in York County, Pennsylvania.
-Our firm provided CM and CI services for four projects that had various challenges, including the tight proximity of businesses and residents, unsuitable soil characteristics, and large cut slopes on the alignment’s south side.
+The four projects involved presented various challenges, including the tight proximity of businesses and residents, unsuitable soil characteristics, and large cut slopes on the alignment’s south side.

 The first two projects were “early action” replacements of two overpass bridges: Marsh Run Road and Old York Road.
 To accommodate a six-lane configuration, both bridges were replaced in 2013 with two-span precast-concrete spread box-beam bridges.

-The total reconstruction – the fourth and largest of the projects – consisted of staged widening of the turnpike mainline (milepost 241.98 to milepost 245.51) from four lanes to six lanes with widened median and outside shoulders from the Harrisburg West Interchange to the Susquehanna River Bridge.
+The total reconstruction – the fourth and largest of the projects – consisted of staged widening of the turnpike mainline from four lanes to six lanes with widened median and outside shoulders from the Harrisburg West Interchange to the Susquehanna River Bridge.

-During stage one, traffic was shifted into the median for the majority of the project area while most of the “outside” work was completed.
-This included:
+During stage one of the reconstruction, traffic flow was maintained by shifting onto the median for the majority of the project area while most of the “outside” work was completed.

 This five-year reconstruction delivered various environmental benefits, including wetland mitigation, stream enhancement, and a reduction of vehicle emissions through on-site recycling of concrete slabs for subbase.